-101 Underwater Techniques II (2) Prerequisites: BIO 203, 204; nationally recognized SCUBA certification.
+- 101 Underwater Techniques II (2) Prerequisites: BIO 203, 204; nationally recognized SCUBA certification.
 Provides an opportunity to learn techniques of surface and underwater navigation, underwater photography, and collection techniques.
 Laboratory fee required.
-Some Saturday field trips are necessary.

-126 Marine Biology (3) A survey of marine biology including a discussion of the basic marine environments, natural history of marine animals, special adaptations of marine mammals, elementary marine chemistry, survey of marine plants and their economic importance, and a discussion of the impact of pollution on marine ecosystems.
+Some Saturday field trips are necessary. - 126 Marine Biology (3) A survey of marine biology including a discussion of the basic marine environments, natural history of marine animals, special adaptations of marine mammals, elementary marine chemistry, survey of marine plants and their economic importance, and a discussion of the impact of pollution on marine ecosystems.
 Designed for non-science majors, this will satisfy general curriculum distribution requirements, but is not applicable toward a marine science or biology major or minor.

-150 Physical Geology (4) A broad survey of the geological processes at work upon and within the earth.
-Topics include the origin and composition of rocks, the origin, location and characteristics of volcanoes, earthquakes and mountain belts within the framework of plate tectonics, the modification of the earth's surface by wind, rivers, glasers, ground water, waves and currents, and the evolution of continents and ocean basins.

-226 Marine Zoology (4) Prerequisites: BIO 203, 204.
+Includes laboratory. - 150 Physical Geology (4) A broad survey of the geological processes at work upon and within the earth.
+Topics include the origin and composition of rocks, the origin, location and characteristics of volcanoes, earthquakes and mountain belts within the framework of plate tectonics, the modification of the earth's surface by wind, rivers, glaciers, ground water, waves and currents, and the evolution of continents and ocean basins.
+Offered in the spring semester of even-numbered years. - 226 Marine Zoology (4) Prerequisites: BIO 203, 204.
 A study of the taxonomy, ecology, and behavior of marine invertebrates.
-An emphasis is placed on the study of local fauna and habitats through field-oriented studies.

-301 Physical Oceanography (4) Prerequisite or co-requisite: PHY 201.
+An emphasis is placed on the study of local fauna and habitats through field-oriented studies. - 301 Physical Oceanography (4) Prerequisite or co-requisite: PHY 201.
 A study of the physical properties of sea water, global heat balance, hydrodynamics, ocean currents, waves, tides and underwater sound and optics.

-322 Marine Ecology (4) Prerequisites: BIO 203, 204; MAR 226; or special permission.
+Offered in the spring semester of odd-numbered years. - 322 Marine Ecology (4) Prerequisites: BIO 203, 204; MAR 226; or special permission.
 Ecology of selected marine habitats in shallow marine waters.
 SCUBA diving will be used as a technique to allow the student to study selected marine environments.
-Offered only in early summer.

-327 Marine Botany (4) Prerequisites: BIO 203, 204.
+Offered only in early summer. - 327 Marine Botany (4) Prerequisites: BIO 203, 204.
 A study of the taxonomy, morphology, ecology, and physiology of marine plants with emphasis on the marine algae of Tampa Bay and the Gulf of Mexico.
 Two Saturday field trips required.

-330 Aquatic Chemistry (4) Prerequisite: MAR 301.
+Offered in the fall semester of even-numbered years. - 330 Aquatic Chemistry (4) Prerequisite: CHE 154.
 A study of the chemical parameters in ocean waters, estuaries, rivers, lakes, and ground waters.
+Offered in the spring semester of even-numbered years.

-The University of Tampa is affiliated with the Gulf Coast Research Laboratory, an educational and research institute located in Ocean S Springs, Mississippi.
+The University of Tampa is affiliated with the Gulf Coast Research Laboratory, an educational and research institute located in Ocean Springs, Mississippi.
 The courses listed below, with GCRL numbers in parentheses, are offered to University of Tampa students at GCRL during the summer.
 Students may apply these courses toward majors in biology and marine science combinations.
 All courses except MAR 226 and MAR 302 require junior rank or above.
 Grades and credits earned automatically become part of a student's University of Tampa academic record.
 More information about the program is available in the Division of Science and Mathematics.

-227 Marine Zoology (5) (OCE 252) Prerequisites: BIO 203, 204.
+- 227 Marine Zoology (5) (OCE 252) Prerequisites: BIO 203, 204.
 A general introduction to marine biology with emphasis on local fauna and flora.
-(Will satisfy MAR 226 requirements.)

-228 Marine Invertebrate Zoology (6) (ZO 361) Prerequisite: 16 hours of biology.
+(Will satisfy MAR 226 requirements.) - 228 Marine Invertebrate Zoology (6) (ZO 361) Prerequisite: 16 hours of biology.
 A concentrated study of the important free-living marine and estuarine invertebrates of the Mississippi Sound and adjacent continental shelf of the northeastern Gulf of Mexico.
 Emphasis on structure, classification, phylogenetic relationships, larval development, and functional processes.
 (Will satisfy BIO 224 requirements.)